Sumico/ttp/docs/source/Match Variables/Functions.rst

 Lookup function takes match value and perform lookup on that value in lookup table.
 Lookup table is a dictionary data where keys checked if they are equal to math result.

-If lookup was unsuccesful no changes introduces to match result, if it was successful we have two option on what to do with looked up values:
+If lookup was unsuccessful no changes introduces to match result, if it was successful we have two option on what to do with looked up values:
 * if add_field is False - match Result replaced with found values
 * if add_field is not False - string passed as add_field value used as a name for additional field that will be added to group match results